omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 Liquidity providers are incentivized by receiving the transaction fee (0.3% in general).

-AMM on lightning network is a more general model than current existing constant product/sum/mix models, and the infrastructure is completely different than the onchain AMM. **It is an abstraction of constant invariant model**: the curve is a 2-manifold, which is locally homeomorphic to the open unit circle,  not predefined, but calculated during the system working.
+This paper present an AMM on lightning network, which is more general than current existing constant product/sum/mix models, and the infrastructure is completely different than the onchain AMM. **It is an abstraction of constant invariant model**: the curve is a 2-manifold, which is locally homeomorphic to the open unit circle,  not predefined, but calculated during the system working.

 Constant product or constrant sum, which are locally homeomorphic to a open unit circle, are special cases of 2-manifold.